 Step 1: Find a discounted gift card

-The first savings step is to buy a gift card, but not any old gift card will do.
+The first savings step is to buy a gift card, but not just any old gift card.
 Instead, you want to head to a website specializing in reselling gift cards at a discounted rate.